fdel15/whiteboardingWednesdays/README.md

 ```
 WHY WE DO THIS

-There are millions of different questions that you could be asked for any given interview so it is
+There are millions of different questions that you could be asked for any given interview.
+It is
 not feasible to try and prepare for every possible question you may be asked.
 This makes developing
 a system to solve technical questions essential.
-By going through the same process each time,
+By going through the same process each time, you
-regardless of the questions, you are less likely to get “stuck” and are more likely to recognize
+are less likely to get “stuck” and are more likely to recognize patterns in the solutions.
+We are
-patterns in the solutions.
-We are going to rely on Greg’s experience at Google and expertise in this
+going to rely on Greg’s experience at Google and expertise in this area to be the baseline for our
-area to be the baseline for our system, but each student should modify it in a way that makes most
-sense to them.
+system, but each student should modify it in a way that makes most sense to them.

 ```

-* after each presentation, we discuss the solution and open the floor to alternative solutions and why that solution is better
+* After each presentation, we discuss the solution and open the floor to alternative solutions

 ```
 WHY WE DO THIS

-Hopefully students have found a few different solutions to each problem and we can discuss assumptions,
+Hopefully students have found a few different solutions to each problem and we can discuss
-and tradeoffs from multiple solutions.
+tradeoffs between multiple solutions.

 ```